Epoché Psychotherapy

 I'm an EMDRIA Certified EMDR Therapist—a credential that requires advanced training, 50+ hours of consultation with an approved EMDRIA consultant, and demonstrated competency across the full protocol.
 Most therapists who list EMDR have completed a basic training (a weekend or two).
 EMDRIA Certification reflects significantly more depth, clinical hours, and supervised practice with the modality.

-But certification alone isn't what makes the work effective.
-What matters is how EMDR is held.
+But certification alone isn't what makes EMDR effective.
+What matters is how it's held.

 In my practice, EMDR isn't a standalone technique—it's integrated within a depth-oriented, existential-phenomenological approach to therapy.
 That means I'm not just running a protocol.
 I'm tracking how the processing connects to your relationships, your identity, your sense of meaning.
 When a memory shifts, I help you make sense of what that means for how you live now.